DanielLasota/Binance-Data-Processor/README.md

     while not data_sink.global_shutdown_flag.is_set():
         time.sleep(16)

-    data_sink.logger.info('the program has ended, exiting')
+    print('the program has ended, exiting')

 ```
 now create your own config: